 This template includes information about non-life insurance contracts only to direct business.
 No information has to be provided for accepted reinsurance business.

-Columns C0010 to C0120 shall be reported by line of business with the exceptions indicated below where further breakdown by product categories is envisaged as defined in C0020.
+Columns C0010 to C0110 shall be reported by line of business with the exceptions indicated below where further breakdown by product categories is envisaged as defined in C0020.

+If the product falls under multiple LOB the reporting should be done under the main LOB relating to the risks covered by the product.